gaku1472/ydn-api-php-samples/EN_readme.txt

 [Update history]
 -----------
+2019/02/13:
+- Correspond to Dynamic Ads for Display

 2018/09/19:
 - V201809 Correspond to site Retargeting enhancement.
 - V201809 Correspond to period of performance data available changed.